OpenMobileAlliance/oma-knowledge-base-mockup/content/80.about/8040.faq/index.md

 qas:
   - q: "Are there Synergies between uCIFI® and other standards?"
     a: |
         The goal of uCIFI® is to bring solutions to existing market pains, particularly to provide a unified data model to Smart City and Smart Energy applications that require long-range device-to-device communication.
-To do so, uCIFI® shall not reinvent the wheel but will work hand in hand with other consortia and initiatives including OMA, WISUN, FIWARE, LoRaWAN and TALQ:
+To do so, uCIFI® shall not reinvent the wheel but will work hand in hand with other consortia and initiatives including OMA, Wi-SUN, FIWARE, LoRaWAN, TALQ, Zhaga and D4i:

-        - **FIWARE:** the uCIFI® data model is the equivalent of Fiware device profiles but on constrained networks, while Fiware models are designed to run only on IT servers and based on JSON and NGSI RESTful that can’t be transported on LPWAN low bandwidth networks.
+        - **FIWARE:**: the uCIFI® data model is the equivalent of Fiware device profiles but on constrained networks, while Fiware models are designed to run only on IT servers and based on JSON and NGSI RESTful that can’t be transported on LPWAN low bandwidth networks.

-        - **LoRaWAN:** uCIFI® shall provide a unified data model for LoRa devices to be interoperable and easy to integrate in central management software.
+        - **LoRaWAN**: uCIFI® shall provide a unified data model for LoRa devices to be interoperable and easy to integrate in central management software.

-        - **Wi-SUN:** the uCIFI®️ Technical Workgroup will specify an open-source smart city stack on top of Wi-SUN (6LowPan) mesh to extend smart city devices interoperability and capabilities to a higher level.
+        - **Wi-SUN**: the Smart City Working Group will specify an application stack on top of Wi-SUN mesh to extend smart city devices interoperability and capabilities to a higher level.

-        - **TALQ:** the uCIFI® data model is compatible with the TALQ protocol.
-While TALQ is based on HTTP and RESTful (i.e. only available on internet networks between gateways and central management software), the uCIFI data model is designed to be used on constrained networks such as NB-IoT, LoRaWAN and WISUN networks.
-A uCIFI®-compatible device can easily be interfaced with a TALQ Central Management Software through a uCIFI-to-TALQ gateway.
+        - **TALQ** is a protocol based on HTTP and RESTful interfaces, offering interoperability at central management software layers. uCIFI is designed to complement TALQ: while TALQ offers interoperability at the central software layers, but does not provide interoperability between TALQ gateways, the uCIFI initiative standardizes application layers in the gateways and node, enabling interoperability and avoiding vendor lock-in. uCIFI and TALQ data models can be mapped through dedicated sofware layers, to further simplify integration and end to end interoperability.

   - q: "How does it position vis-à-vis existing wireless technologies?"
     a: |
         Cities and Utilities need a variety of wireless networks to support their needs.
 LPWAN networks may be fine for battery-based devices, particularly when device-to-device is not needed and data bandwidth is limited to few kilobytes per second.
 The main issue with such open LPWAN networks is the lack of standardization for data format.
 Each device supplier uses proprietary data payload that only vendors can decode, which results into cities being dependent from vendor’s proprietary cloud systems to do the data translation.
 On such LPWAN networks, uCIFI® shall provide a standardized data model/data payload that vendors can use freely to unlock these networks and drastically reduce vendor’s dependence in smart city applications.